 How to make Apple and Kiwi Puree

 This is an easy puree recipe to make.
-Cook the apple and blend with kiwi fruit!
+It’s only the apple that needs steaming, before blending with kiwi.

 Thermomixer?
 Steam the apples using the simmering basket in your Thermomix.
-Steaming (rather than boiling) is often the best way to preserve both taste and nutrients.
 The cook times might vary depending on how small you’ve chopped the apple, so make sure you’ve cooked them until just soft.
 Then add the kiwi fruit and blend in your machine.

 First stage weaning or second stage weaning?